felipecmachado/Playground.Web/README.md

 - Isolate API from Entity models (create DTOs for everything and maybe use AutoMapper to make it easier);
 - Apply Repository pattern;
 - Review if more abstraction is needed (maybe not since the project isn't that big);
+- Write more unit tests (it should cover most of the web app);

 ## API
 ![image](https://user-images.githubusercontent.com/2963750/77974222-dc1cef00-72cc-11ea-8afd-7bcc3f571668.png)